 The number of citizen science and crowdsourcing projects is continuously increasing, both in Austria and worldwide.
-The actors in the projects are becoming more diverse and the operation structures are becoming more complex.
+The actors in the projects are becoming more diverse and the operational structures are becoming more complex.

-This thereby also increases the importance of social networks and the developed technical applications employed in day-to-day research, for example, to save resources, widen the user base of available tools and develop an innovative problem-solving focused project with the right partners.
+As a result, the importance of social networks and the technical applications developed in everyday research is growing, for example, to save resources, to increase the number of users of existing tools or to develop an innovative problem-solving project with the right partners.

-For this reason, exchanges between projects and sounding out possible synergies are at the forefront of what the working group for synergies and innovation does.
-Although citizen science appears in a wide range of disciplines, the workflows are similar for all and multidisciplinary learning can take place in all areas, while it is also possible and reasonable to adapt tools.
-Innovation largely takes place by imitating and transferring tried and tested methods to new areas of application.
-This stimulates cooperation across disciplines and existing social groups, which should also have the effect of strengthening the interdisciplinary nature of citizen science.
+For this reason, the working group for synergies and innovation will focus on the exchange between projects and the exploration of possible synergies.
+Although citizen science occurs in very different disciplines, workflows are quite similar and multidisciplinary learning can take place in all areas, and the adaptation of tools seems possible and reasonable.
+Innovation takes place largely by imitating and transferring proven methods into new application areas.
+This stimulates cooperation across disciplines and existing social groups, which should also strengthen the interdisciplinary character of citizen science.

-The working group is aimed at the systematic development of scientific partnerships.
-Existing networks shall be made more visible and existing tools more available.
-Furthermore, it also discusses where there is need for new developments or further development of existing tools and which partnerships and processes are necessary for being able to have constructive and results-focused collaboration.
+The working group aims at the systematic development of knowledge partnerships.
+Existing networks are to be made more visible and existing tools more available.
+Furthermore, the group will discuss where there is a need for new developments, or the further development of existing tools, and which partnerships and processes are necessary in order to work together in a goal-oriented and result-oriented manner.

-It is with this in mind that an open source strategy should be outlined, so as to make access to knowledge and tools as open as possible and guarantee their use and further development across all projects for the community.
+Against this background, an Open Source strategy will be developed to make access to knowledge and tools as accessible as possible and to ensure their use and further development beyond projects for the community.

 Work duration: 2 years